 Elaine Greene | Executive Director | firstname.lastname@example.org

-Heather Mehi, Shelter Manager, started her animal career working as a grooming and veterinary assistant with an area veterinary clinic.
+Heather Mehi, Director of Community Programs, started her animal career working as a grooming and veterinary assistant with an area veterinary clinic.
 After a few months, she realized that animals were her passion and took a job with Huron Valley Humane Society, then Michigan Humane Society.
 Heather came with Elaine to the Dearborn Animal Shelter in July 1996 and has been integral to the organization’s growth and success.
-Heather shares her home with her partner, Anna, her dogs, cats, and a parrot.

 Linda has an associate’s of science for veterinary technology.
 She became a certified pet dog trainer through the Association of Pet Dog Trainers in 2003.
 She has written numerous papers and provided in-depth presentations for feline/canine behavior for the Southeastern Veterinary Medical Association.
 Linda is a lifetime member of North American Veterinary Technician Association, Society of Veterinary Behavior Technicians, and Association of Pet Dog Trainers.
 Linda has two dogs and one cat.